commons-app/commons-app-documentation/Project-maintenance.md

 - All changes must be done via pull requests.
 - Any reviewer can merge a pull request from another developer after review.
 Before merging, please ensure the following requirements are met:
   - Unless the changes are extremely small and straightforward, the PR must be tested and the results of the tests documented in a comment.
 You can fetch and checkout the PR from Github.
-As an example, for PR #304:<br>`git fetch upstream pull/304/head:pr-304`<br>`git checkout pr-304`
+As an example, for PR #304:<br>`git fetch upstream pull/304/head:pr-304`<br>`git checkout pr-304`<br>To add the main repo as upstream, run (only needs to be done first time):<br>`git remote add upstream https://github.com/commons-app/apps-android-commons.git`
   - Ensure that there is appropriate documentation (in the form of [Javadocs](https://github.com/commons-app/apps-android-commons/wiki/Code-style#javadocs)).
 All new classes and methods *must* have Javadocs.
   - Check that strings added do not have [unescaped HTML tags](https://github.com/commons-app/apps-android-commons/issues/1333#issuecomment-412430539), and that string literals are avoided.
   - Check that new libraries are not added without [appropriate discussion](https://github.com/commons-app/apps-android-commons/wiki/Code-style#new-libraries) in a separate issue.